 Heavy vehicle charges for 2026-27

 Heavy vehicle charges help fund the building and maintenance of Australia’s roads by recovering the cost of wear and tear from vehicles using them.
+They are made up of an annual registration charge and fuel-based road user charges.

 Off